sagaripte/Quanta/README.md

 ## What Quanta Doesn't Support (Yet)
 While Quanta is highly optimized for speed and memory efficiency, there are certain limitations to be aware of.

-1. Deleting Rows is Not Supported
-* **Why?** Quanta is optimized for append-only writes, similar to how columnar databases work.
+1. No Row Deletions: Optimized for append-only writes.
-* **Workaround:** If you need to "delete" a row, consider marking it as inactive using a status column (e.g., deleted = true) and filtering on deleted = false.
+* Workaround: Mark rows as inactive using a status column (e.g., deleted = true) and filter on deleted = false.
-2. Filtering on Fact Columns is Not Supporte
-* **Why?** Fact columns store raw numerical data without indexing, making direct filtering inefficient.
+2. No Filtering on Fact Columns: Fact columns store raw numerical data without indexing.
-3. Partial Text Search is Not Supported
-* **Why?** Quanta uses dictionary encoding for string storage, meaning it stores only exact matches.
+3. No Partial Text Search: Uses dictionary encoding, stores only exact matches.
-* **Workaround:** Fetch all unique labels in a column and query for the specific ones you are interested in.
+* Workaround: Fetch all unique labels and query the specific ones.

 ## License